The Fine Art of Managing Risk

 Boeing suffered another blow in the ongoing grounding of the 737 Max as it reported a $40 million third quarter loss in 2019.

-On the 23rd February, an Atlas Air 767 freighter aircraft crashed outside of Houston, killing three people on board.
-The aircraft, which is operated by Atlas Air, was leased to Amazon as part of its Prime Air franchise.
+An Atlas Air 767 freighter aircraft crashed outside of Houston, killing three people on board.

 Mondelez has sued Zurich for $100 million for its refusal for non-payment for damages caused by 2017's NotPetya cyber attack.

 Apple’s shares plummeted by 8% after a reduction in its financial forecasts.

 Brexit is causing many a sleepless night for corporate risk managers and indeed their insurers.

 The recent O2 data outage highlights the increasing need for organisations to know their connected exposures before they impact their business.